 Gavin received his B.Sc in Biochemistry (First Class Honors) from the University of Wales, and completed his PhD under the supervision of Dr Alan Berry at the University of Leeds.
-He then completed a postdoc at UW-Madison with Prof Jon Thorson, was appointed Assistant Professor at NC State in 2009, and promoted to Associate Professor in 2015 and Full Professor in 2020.
-Gavin received the NSF CAREER Award inn 2013, was named a University Faculty Scholar in 2015 and LORD Distinguished Scholar in 2019, and received the Chancellor’s Innovation Award in 2016.
+He then completed a postdoc at UW-Madison with Prof Jon Thorson, was appointed Assistant Professor at NC State in 2009, promoted to Associate Professor in 2015 and Full Professor in 2020.
+Gavin received the NSF CAREER Award inn 2013, was named a University Faculty Scholar in 2015 and LORD Distinguished Scholar in 2019, and received the Chancellor’s Innovation Award in 2016 and 2020.

 Current Graduate Students: